woowu/cutst/README.md

 # Open Points

 - Why CU-Z62's SPI has its MISO pin as high level when in idle mode?
-    - It probably due to some incorrectly setting of the M16C SI/O registers, also possibly due to MISO need to keep its last data for half-clock time.
-Woody need to read more specs to understand.
+    - It *probably* due to some incorrectly setting of the M16C SI/O registers, also *possibly* due to MISO need to keep its last data for half-clock time.
+It need to read more M16C documents to understand it.
 - Why CU-Z62's SPI has only half speed comparing to CU-U52 and CU-B4
     - Woody ask: What is the MCU running speed of CU-Z62 and CU-U52?
     - Woody ask: Can I get a full timing capture of the S0 communication